camden-carroll/camden-carroll.github.io/_pages/cv.md

 Experience
 =====
 ### Senior Design Project
-* Member in designing, prototyping, and building drone to be launched in a rocket and return home with payload
+* Member in designing, prototyping, and building a drone to be launched in a rocket and return home with a payload
 * Completed part design with FEA analysis and managed 3D printing of drone parts
 * Demonstrated project to sponsors, answered questions, and secured funding
 * View [Senior Design Project](https://camden-carroll.github.io/portfolio/seniordesign)